erictt/computer-science-learning/source/_posts/cs6210/lesson-06.md

 ### Dynamic Client-Server Relationships

 - Spring is a network OS.
 The clients and servers interact seamlessly, regardless of their physical location in the network.
-* Scenario #1: We have several replica of the servers (to increase availability).
+* Scenario #1: We have several replicas of the servers (to increase availability).
 The clients will be dynamically routed to different servers depending on the physical proximity of the client and the server, and also on the load distribution.
 * Scenario #2: The servers are cached.
 The clients can dynamically access these cached copies instead of accessing the servers themselves.
 * Then, we have two types of dynamic decisions:
     - In Scenario #1: Deciding which server replica the client should access.
     - In Scenario #2: Deciding which cached copy the client should access.
 * Spring OS uses “Subcontracts” to manage these decisions.

-### Subcontract
+#### Subcontract

 * As mentioned earlier, IDL is used to define the OS interfaces.
-* The Subcontract is the implementation of the IDL interfaces, it hides the runtime behavior of an object from the actual interface.
+* The **Subcontract is the implementation of the IDL interfaces**, it hides the runtime behavior of an object from the actual interface.
     - For instance, there could be a singleton implementation of the server, or it could be a replicated implementation of the server.
 The client does not care.
 * The client stub generation will be simple, since all the details about the server will be hidden in the Subcontract.